By Chiara Spagnoli Gabardi

 TGW is highly committed to help organisations that are working hard to keep the oceans clean, the beaches clear, water potable for the less privileged populations in certain surfing destinations.
-The Green Wave pledges to give its support, whether it involves direct participation, communication support, or fundraising, through a number of programs, including Save Our Seas and Parley for the Oceans.
+They’ve pledged to give all their possible support – whether it involves direct participation, communication support, or fundraising – to a number of programs, including Save Our Seas and Parley for the Oceans.

 “The Ocean is Our Playground – It’s Our Responsibility to Protect it” this is the creed that PurKai abides by.
 Quite sweetly, we think, the ethical clothing surf manufacturer was conceived and launched by eco-minded father and daughter surfers, Noel and Megan Huelsenbeck.
 The family business is devoted to the creation of sustainable surfboards made using a proprietary blend of EPS recycled foam and bio-based resin, along with stand up paddle boards that are made using organic, recycled and bio-based materials.

-Their social responsibility gives back to the local community: they are members of 1% For the Planet and committed to return a minimum of 1% of their revenues to support Ocean Conservation.
+Their sense of social responsibility ensures they also gives back to the local community: they’re members of 1% For the Planet and committed to return a minimum of 1% of their revenues to support Ocean Conservation.

 This well-loved brand sets an exceptional example in the way it empowers its employees, as the brand profit shares with those who make their goods, and also has a program in place that covers healthcare and college tuition costs for the employees’ children.

-Eleven time World Surf League Champion, Kelly Slater and acclaimed designer, John Moore, joined forces to give life to a brand that would “lift the lid on the traditional supply chain and prove you can actually produce great looking wear in a sustainable way.”
+Eleven time World Surf League Champion, Kelly Slater and acclaimed designer John Moore have joined forces to give life to a brand that would “lift the lid on the traditional supply chain and prove you can actually produce great looking wear in a sustainable way.”
 Today, OuterKnown is making some serious changes to how fashion brands manage labour and environmental challenges.

 For example, the brand’s partnership with Fair Trade USA ensures safe, healthy and prosperous working conditions to the people that create the label’s apparel.
 For every product sold, a percentage goes right back to the workers who made them.
 As for the oceans, 100% of all profits from OuterKnown’s #ITSNOTOK tee shirts go to support the Ocean Conservancy charity, whose mission is to clean and protect our oceans for future generations.